cn-uofbasel/PiCN/doc/network_setup.md

 ```

-## What is `tmux`?!?
+## What is tmux?!?

 The manual page says:

 ```
 tmux is a terminal multiplexer: it enables a number of terminals to be created, accessed, and controlled from a single screen.  tmux may be detached from a screen and continue running in the background, then later reattached.
 A session is a single collection of pseudo terminals under the management of tmux.
 Each session has one or more windows linked to it.
 ```

-`tmux` survival kit:
+**Survival Kit:**

- * Switch to next window in a tmux session with keyboard shortcut: `Ctrl` + `n`
+ * Switch to next window in a tmux session (keyboard shortcut): `Ctrl` + `n`
- * Detach session with keyboard shortcut: `Ctrl` + `d`
+ * Detach session (keyboard shortcut): `Ctrl` + `d`
- * Attach the session with shell command: `tmux attach -t picn-setup`
+ * Attach the session (shell command): `tmux attach -t picn-setup`
- * Kill the detached session with shell command: `tmux kill-session -t picn-setup`
+ * Kill the detached session (shell command): `tmux kill-session -t picn-setup`

 ## How to Install `picn-setup`?